tutorgen/hpit_services/README.md

 `pip3 install virtualenv`

 #### Databases
-HPIT uses five different database managers; MongoDB, SQLite, PostgreSQL, Neo4j, and Couchbase.
+HPIT uses four different database managers; MongoDB, SQLite, PostgreSQL, and Neo4j.

 #####SQLite and MongoDB
 Installing SQLite and MongoDB are easy to install, simply use apt-get: